-A winemaker festival in stunning Lavaux sounds fabulous enough, but with prices starting around 200chf for some of the festivities, you may be wondering if the hype is really worth it.
+A winemaker festival in stunning Lavaux sounds fabulous enough, but with prices starting at 79chf and some going toward the 400chf mark, you may be wondering if the hype is really worth it.
 Also, when’s the last time you were expected to buy tickets for anything a year in advance?!
 It requires a level of planning that’s extreme, even for Switzerland.

 What is it?

 In short, the Fête des Vignerons is a live show and festival that takes place roughly every 20 years in Vevey to celebrate the achievement of our local winemakers from Lavaux and Chablais.
 So if you’re wondering why you’re only hearing about this now, don’t worry – the last event took place in 1999, which means that even for locals in their mid-thirties, memories may be fuzzy.

 As a point of reference, that’s the same year that Britney Spears came onto the scene with “Hit Me Baby One More Time” and the same year that Euro currency was first introduced in the original 11 eurozone countries.
 Bref, it was a loooong time ago.

 The show takes place in 23 different chapters across 23 days – in other words, no one day will be the same.
 All together the show expects to attract over 400,000 people and will feature over 5,000 local residents as actors.
 For Vevey, with its population of less than 20,000 people, this is massive.